Lumen Field: Construction and layout

 The site of Lumen Field is the smallest of those developed for new NFL stadiums, at 30 acre.
-The upper levels were cantilevered over the lower sections to fit within the limited space.
+The upper levels were cantilevered over the lower sections to fit within the limited footprint.
 Along with the angle of seats and the placement of the lower sections closer to the field, this provided a better view of the field than typically seen throughout the country and allowed for a 67,000-seat capacity.
 Space is available to increase the total capacity to 72,000 for special events.
 Included in the capacity are 111 suites and over 7,000 club seats.
 The stadium has 1,400 seats for those with disabilities and their companions located in various sections.
 In 2009, Qwest Field ranked 21st out of the 31 stadiums in the NFL for total seating capacity.

 The configuration of Lumen Field is a U-shape with an open north end to provide views of downtown Seattle and the large north plaza.
 The large retractable roof of T-Mobile Park along with Mount Rainier to the southeast can be seen from the partially open south end.
 The stadium's concourses were built to be wide, and they provide additional views of the surrounding area.
 A 13-story tower was erected at the north end of the stadium that visually complements the Seattle skyline.
 The tower features a vertically oriented scoreboard which is the first of its kind in the NFL.
 At the base is bleacher seating for 3,000 called the "Hawks' Nest".
 Another addition not previously seen in the NFL are field-level luxury suites located directly behind the north end zone.